noop-inc/documentation/src/content/docs/services.md

 ---

-title: "Services"
+title: 'Services'
-description: "Overview of Noop Services, Components for running web servers, and how to create them."
+description: 'Overview of Noop Services, Components for running web servers, and how to create them.'
-slug: "services"
+slug: 'services'
-section: "components"
+section: 'components'
-layout: "../../layouts/Doc.astro"
+layout: '../../layouts/Doc.astro'
-pubDate: ""
+pubDate: ''
 order: 14
 ---

 Service Components are for running web servers.
 Typically they are responsible for responding to Traffic from the public internet, they can also be used to run private APIs.